maplibre/flutter-maplibre-gl/README.md

 Codespaces should automatically take care of the necessary port forwarding, so that you can view the running web app on your local device or in a new tab.

+**Please note:** the Docker image used to setup the Codespace is from CirrusCI and sets the Git username and email to CirrusCI default values.
+You should set these correctly, if you plan on committing from the Codespace.

 ## Fixing common issues
 ### Avoid Android UnsatisfiedLinkError